Latent Shapes

 When the user moves this object, the same movement offset

-is applied to the other selected objects, preserving their relative positions.
+(dx, dy, dz) is applied to the other selected objects so that their relative positions are preserved.

-This approach ensures that users can interactively manipulate multiple vertices at once, even though TransformControls is attached to a single object.
+This approach allows users to interactively manipulate multiple vertices at once, even though TransformControls is attached to only one object.

 function on_object_change(event) {